 For a list of contacts and websites see the Applied Behavior Analysis Services webpage.

-For information on the certification types listed below, access the Behavior Analyst Certification Board website at https://bacb.com.
+For information on the certification types listed below, see the Behavior Analyst Certification Board website.

 This manual includes information for Applied Behavior Analysis Providers.

 Printing the manual material found at this website for long-term use is not advisable.
-Department policy material is updated periodically, and it is the responsibility of the users to ensure that the policy they are researching or applying has the correct effective date for their circumstances.
+Department Policy material is updated periodically and it is the responsibility of the users to check that the policy they are researching or applying has the correct effective date for their circumstances.

 Providers must be familiar with all current rules and regulations governing the Montana Medicaid program.
 Provider manuals are to assist providers in billing Medicaid; they do not contain all Medicaid rules and regulations.
 Rule citations in the text are a reference tool; they are not a summary of the entire rule.
 If a manual conflicts with a rule, the rule always prevails.
 Paper copies of rules are available through the Secretary of State's office.
-Choose ARM, Contact Us, and Purchasing ARM in Print at https://sosmt.gov/arm/ordering/.
+On the Secretary of State website, choose ARM, Contact Us, and Purchasing ARM in Print.

 The Department is committed to paying Medicaid providers’ claims as quickly as possible.
 Medicaid claims are electronically processed and usually are not reviewed by medical experts prior to payment to determine if the services provided were billed appropriately.
 Although the claim processing system can detect and deny some erroneous claims, there are many erroneous claims that it cannot detect.
 Therefore, payment of a claim does not mean the service was correctly billed or the payment made to the provider was correct.
 If a claim is paid and the Department later discovers that the service was incorrectly billed or paid, or the claim was erroneous in another way, the Department is required by Federal regulation to recover any overpayment, regardless of whether the incorrect payment was the result of the Department or provider error or other cause.
 (42 CFR Part 455)